 Calculating Your Tax Refund

-Whether or not you get a tax refund depends on the amount of taxes you paid during the year (because they were withheld from your paycheck), your tax liability and whether or not you received any refundable tax credits.
+Whether or not you get a tax refund depends on the amount of taxes you paid during the year.
+This is because they were withheld from your paycheck.
+However, it also depends on your tax liability and whether or not you received any refundable tax credits.